For most, tax season is ending. But you’re not most people, or are you?

 What do I mean by that?

 Tax season has been exhausting, perhaps even more stressful than the previous one.
-At this point, referrals are slowing down, most people have completed their taxes, and are thinking about what the summer is going to be like.
-You’re probably thinking the same, which is perfectly OK.
-In other words, opportunities to bring in more business naturally dwindle around this time.
+At this point, referrals are slowing down, and most people have completed their taxes.
+Opportunities to bring in more business naturally dwindle around this time.

 But, what If you worked on the little things to help improve your business for next year?